Aasthik17/Fintech-Project/README.md

 # Fintech-Project
-This is a repository for our AI-based personal finance management web application.
+This is a repository for our AI-based personal finance management mobile application.

 AI-Driven FinTech Application